rodrigoprimo/social-connect/readme.txt

 2. **Comment** - buttons for 3rd party services are also provided on the comment form.

 == Changelog ==

+= 0.10 =
+* Fix Twitter login
+* Added several hooks to make it easier to extend the plugin
+* Add social-connect html only if there is a social login enabled
+* Pt-br translations

 = 0.9 =
 * Setting CURLOPT_SSL_VERIFYPEER to false